- As low as $330/Night

 - Approximately 1125 square feet

 With the beach just footsteps away, Pelican's Landing 118 is located on Myrtle Beach’s acclaimed Shore Drive, and is a great place to have a family-friendly vacation or charming hideaway.
-Welcome to this bright and sunny 1st floor 3 bedroom condo featuring a side window for great lighting in the living area and an striking view of the pool and courtyard.
+Welcome to this bright and sunny 1st floor 3 bedroom condo featuring a side window for great lighting in the living area and an elegant view of the pool and courtyard.
 This condo offers convenient access to the beach and pool and comfortable furnishings surrounded by classic beach inspired decor.
 This sleeps 6 guests with a king, queen, and 2 twins.
 Additional features include a washer/dryer, wet-bar area and 3 cable TV's and a Roku TV.
-Sizable 50" TV in living room helps guest appreciate those evenings together.
+Sizable 50" TV in living room helps guest savor those evenings together.

 Unit is limited to the number of persons allowed under listed occupancy.
 The primary guest must be 25 or older